python8965/physics/src/patch.md

 - add simulation stamp (conditional simulation object marking)
 - simulation main logic fixed (now Vec<Force> is changed by Vec<Velocity>)
 - various bug fixes

+0.5.0
+- simulation timeline added! (now we can see simulation history)
+- simulation timeline can be controlled by ui
+- object can now collide with other object - basic, need fix